shaunak-batra/BasketTradingBO/docs/RESULTS_V3.md

 Every v3 rule was chosen after seeing v2's out-of-sample results, so those five baskets are design data and cannot also be the test. v3 runs on a different universe: **60 ETF pairs inside 17 families**, every pair within a family, no pair across families, and none of v2's tickers.
-Two families are **positive controls** (GLD/IAU and IVV/SPY track the same underlying), so the machinery has something it must find.
+Two pairs are **positive controls** (GLD/IAU and IVV/SPY track the same underlying), so the machinery has something it must find.
+The other pairs in their families are ordinary test pairs.

-Significance is judged across all 60 pairs with Benjamini-Hochberg control at 10%, using `1 - PSR` as each pair's p-value.
+Significance is judged with Benjamini-Hochberg control at 10%, using `1 - PSR` as each pair's p-value, across the 42 pairs that traded (a pair that never trades has a flat equity curve and no PSR).

 ## Headline result